Botanical Name: Manettia inflata

 A vigorous climber, you can train Candy Corn Plant on a trellis.
 Its densely leaf-covered twining stems look even more lush when gathered around a support.

 You could also plant this beautiful, tropical vine in a hanging basket -- if you like -- where it will trail as long as you allow them to.
-Of course, you can cut them back in spring to keep the plant bushy and full.
+Candy Corn Plant will quickly get big if left to grow.
+It's naturally branching, but you'll want to cut the vines back in spring to keep them compact and bushy.

 The unusual, hairy, tubular flowers are reddish-orange with yellow tips.
-Give Candy Corn Plant the bright light it wants, and you'll enjoy a delightful show of blooms from summer through fall.
+Give Candy Corn Plant the bright light it wants, and you'll enjoy a delightful show of blooms from summer through late fall.
+This tropical flowering vine blooms in abundance for several months.
+Even young plants are eager to bloom.
 The flowers are nearly an inch (2.5 cm) long and arise from the leaf axils on short stalks.

 You can move it outdoors for the summer if you like, but be sure to bring it back indoors when the temperature drops in fall.
 This is a frost-tender plant.
 In fact, this tropical native doesn't like cold temperatures at all.

 Repot in spring when you see roots growing out of the drainage holes of the pot.

 Move up only 1 pot size (1- to 2-inches larger) because this flowering vine blooms best when it is slightly pot-bound.
 Be sure to use a pot with a drainage hole in the bottom.
 If you want to use a decorative container without a drainage hole, use it as a cachepot.
 Simply slip the plain nursery pot into the cachepot.
 I put small rocks in the bottom to keep the inner pot above the drainage water.